 Below the calculator, you can learn more about how to calculate the burn rate yourself, how runway and burn rate are related, typical burn rate and runway for startups at different stages, and more.

 Want someone to hand you this information every month, rather than doing it yourself?
 At Pilot, we offer one of the best bookkeeping services around.
-Try one month risk-free.
+Try Pilot Now.

 Enter the cash balance at the end of the last 3 months.
 (You can add up to 12 months for more accuracy).